greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 -   [Modifying a Subpartition Template](#topic85)
 -   [Exchanging a Leaf Child Partition with an External Table](#topic_yhz_gpn_qs)

 > **Important** When defining and altering partition designs, use the given partition name, not the table object name.
 The given partition name is the `relid` column returned by the `pg_partition_tree()` function.
-Although you can query and load any table \(including partitioned tables\) directly using SQL commands, you can only modify the structure of a partitioned table that you create with uniform partitioning syntax using the `ALTER TABLE...PARTITION` clauses.
+Although you can query and load any table \(including partitioned tables\) directly using SQL commands, you can only modify the structure of a partitioned table that you create with classic partitioning syntax using the `ALTER TABLE...PARTITION` clauses.

 Partitions are not required to have names.
 If a partition does not have a name, use the following expression to identify a partition: `PARTITION FOR (value)`.